rome/tools/website/src/_includes/docs/formatter.md

 > WARNING: all options are marked as **BETA** because this might change, once we will add support of a configuration file

+If you want to set Rome formatter as your default formatter, you can do so by opening the [command palette] and select `Format Document With ...` , then `Configure Default Formatter` and finally select `Rome`.
+The option will appear only for documents that Rome supports.

 ### Use the formatter with the CLI

 The only command that is supported is `format`.